Registration is open for our winter, spring, and summer open houses. Plan your campus visit today!

-Academically, the school day.
-Courses are paced and presented in ways that encourage success and prepare students for life beyond Lawrence.
-But, our key focus is to help students clearly identify and articulate their areas of strength and challenge in readiness for a postsecondary environment.
+Anchored in discussion-based classrooms and experiential learning, Lawrence's strategically-designed environment integrates multisensory learning, organizational coaching, and assistive technology into every aspect of the school day.
+Courses are paced and presented in ways that encourage success and prepare students for life beyond Lawrence School.
+A key focus is to help students clearly identify and articulate their areas of strength and challenge in readiness for a post-secondary environment.

 1 of 22